ComputerGuy99/global-internet-speed-test/README.md

 ## Purpose

 The goal of this project is to allow people to test their ISP's international connectivity and hence better understand the capabilities and limitations of their internet connection and by extension their ISP's network.
 This information could help people pick between different ISPs advertising the same types of service, and help businesses and individuals using site-to-site VPNs and remotely accessing sites around the world rule out issues with their setup.
-Furthermore, it could help people around the world better understand which ISPs provide good connectivity and which ones do not.
-I know all of this seems very optimistic and that there are better tools out there for diagnosing connectivity issues.
+I know there are better tools fit for diagnosing the root cause of connectivity issues.

-However, no tool I have found provides visual output that comes close to what I have built with this project
+The issue with existing tools is that they work on a micro level helping pinpoint the issues of a given connection or link.
+This project aims to provide a tool that works on a more broad macro level.
+I want to help people around the world better understand and visualize which ISPs provide good connectivity and which ones do not.
+No tool I have found thus far provides visuals that comes close to what I have built with this project

 ## Running the Test

 1. You will need a list of the ookla speed test servers around the world.

-I found the resources below very helpful: https://williamyaps.github.io/wlmjavascript/servercli.html -> static list.
-Contains many servers which no longer work https://github.com/alcayaga/speedtest-servers -> this repo contains a script which builds a list of speed test servers using data fetched from ookla.
-I opted for this route.
+I found the resources below very helpful:
+* https://williamyaps.github.io/wlmjavascript/servercli.html -> static list.
+Contains many servers which no longer work
+* https://github.com/alcayaga/speedtest-servers -> this repo contains a script which builds a list of speed test servers using data fetched from ookla.
+I opted for this route and generated `speedtest_servers_second_run.csv`.
-Note: Running the script link above can take a few hours!
+Note: Running the script linked above can take a few hours!

-2. Install speedtest-cli from Ookla's website and run the command below from your terminal.
+2. Install speedtest-cli from Ookla's website (https://www.speedtest.net/apps/cli) and run the command below from your terminal.
 Ensure this works before proceeding: speedtest --server-id=15116 --selection-details --format=csv --output-header

-3. Run the `global_internet_speed_test_enhanced.py` script using the list of servers download in the first step as the input file
+3. Run the `global_internet_speed_test_enhanced.py` script using the list of servers downloaded in the first step as the input file
 Note: speedtest-cli is rate limited to 30 tests per hour.
 I do not believe rate limiting is based on IP address since I was able to run speedtest-cli on a second system with the same public IP address as the first while the first was rate limited.
 I used one system to run the script and due to the rate limiting it took the script about 10 days to perform testing for ~5100 servers I had in my list from step 1.